What Makes a Spendthrift Clause Valid

-A spendthrift provision is a clause written into a trust that limits what a beneficiary can do with their interest before receiving it.
-It serves two purposes: it stops the beneficiary from pledging or assigning their future distributions, and it blocks most creditors from seizing those distributions before they reach the beneficiary's hands.
+A spendthrift clause limits what a beneficiary can do with their trust interest before receiving it.
+It serves two purposes.
+First, it stops the beneficiary from pledging or assigning future payouts.

 A spendthrift provision is valid only if it restrains either voluntary or involuntary transfer of a beneficiary's interest.

-A.R.S. § 14-10502(A)Arizona does not require elaborate language to create this protection.
-A trust term stating that the beneficiary's interest is "held subject to a spendthrift trust," or similar wording, is enough to restrain both voluntary and involuntary transfers.
-The law favors simplicity here.
+A.R.S. § 14-10502(A)Arizona does not require complex language.
+A trust term stating the interest is "held subject to a spendthrift trust" is enough.
+This simple wording restrains both voluntary and involuntary transfers.

 How the Protection Works in Practice

-Once a valid spendthrift provision is in place, a beneficiary cannot transfer their interest in the trust to someone else, whether by assignment, pledge, or other agreement.
-Creditors and assignees are also blocked from attaching, garnishing, or executing against trust assets before the trustee distributes them.
+Once a valid spendthrift clause is in place, the beneficiary cannot transfer their trust interest.
+This applies whether by assignment, pledge, or other agreement.

 A beneficiary may not transfer an interest in a trust in violation of a valid spendthrift provision and, except as otherwise provided in this article, a creditor or assignee of the beneficiary may not attach, garnish, execute on or otherwise reach the interest or a distribution by the trustee before its receipt by the beneficiary.